Asymmetric particle-antiparticle Dirac equation: second quantization: Canonical quantization

 As briefly discussed in Sec.~\ref{asd}, an important particular case occurs when we fix $\kappa^0=mc/\hbar$ and $\kappa^j=0$.
 In this scenario, $E_{\mathbf{p}}^{\mp}=E_{\mathbf{p}} \mp mc^2$ and $\mathbf{p}_{\mp}=\mathbf{p}$.
 In other words, only the energies of particles and antiparticles differ while their momenta are equal and identical to the momenta of standard Dirac particles and antiparticles.
 For this particular choice of parameters, the gap between the energy of an antiparticle and a particle sharing the same wave number is $2mc^2$.

 The other interesting case happens when we assume isotropy of space, as before, but with $\bm{\kappa}\neq 0$.
 In this case $\kappa^1=\kappa^2=\kappa^3$ and $\kappa^0\neq 0$ such that $\kappa^2=(mc/\hbar)^2$.
-Now both the energy and the momentum are non longer degenerate.
+Now both the energy and the momentum are no longer degenerate.
 The gap between the energy of an antiparticle and a particle having the same wave number is $2\hbar c \kappa^0$.
-Although the gap in the energies between particles and antiparticles can lead to an understanding of the asymmetry between matter and antimatter in the present day universe \cite{rig22}, a physical meaning to the gap in momentum is not completely understood \cite{rig22,rig23}.
+Although the gap in the energies between particles and antiparticles suggests a possible way to understand the asymmetry between matter and antimatter in the present day universe \cite{rig22}, a physical meaning to the gap in momentum is not completely understood \cite{rig22,rig23}.

 Nevertheless, as we showed for the scalar field theory associated with the Lorentz covariant Schr\"odinger equation in Ref. \cite{rig22}, and as we will show for the spin-1/2 quantum field theory developed here, we can make those theories equivalent to the Klein-Gordon and Dirac field theories, respectively, as long as we guarantee that $\kappa^2=(mc/\hbar)^2$ and whether or not we have $\bm{\kappa}= 0$.
 This equivalence is true for the free field case, when we include self interactions respecting the Lorentz symmetry, and for interactions mediated by massless abelian gauge fields such as QED.
 Further investigations are needed to check what happens for interactions mediated by non-abelian gauge fields, in particular when we have massive gauge bosons described by fields that transform under proper Lorentz transformations analogously to the generalized transformation rules we introduced for scalar and spinorial fields in Refs.~\cite{rig22,rig23}.